BushtalkRadio/BushtalkClient/SubmissionGuidelines.md

 • If the imported article includes a list, please remove it as it does not work well in audio format.

-• Do not include unnecessarily large numbers or co-ordinates in the script
+• Do not include unnecessarily large numbers or co-ordinates in the script, it doesn't work well in audio format

+• Do not include secondary information inside brackets, such as translations, acronymns or unit conversions as these tend to break up the flow of the audio.

 ## Guidelines